Free Google Keyword Research Tool

 A Free Google Keyword Planner Alternative

+This free Google keyword tool turns one seed keyword into hundreds of the real searches people type on Google.
 Google's own Keyword Planner makes you create an Ads account and a campaign before it shows a single keyword.
-This tool does not.
-Enter a seed and it expands into hundreds of related phrases pulled straight from Google Autocomplete, also called Google Suggest, the live demand behind the search bar, with no account, no login, and no setup.
+This tool needs neither.
+The phrases come straight from Google Autocomplete, also called Google Suggest, the live demand behind the search bar, with no account, no login, and no setup.
 Start broad, scan the results, then feed the best terms back in to go deeper.
-It is the fastest way to do Google keyword research for free.

 Frequently Asked Questions